oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 > **Note**
 >
 > Access tokens expire quickly.
 If too much time passes in these next steps, you may get a `401 Unauthorized`.
 If you do, repeat the steps with a more recent access token by navigating between the profile and user routes to trigger a call to the API.
-It prompts the OIDC client, the Okta Auth JS SDK, to update expired tokens.
+It prompts the OIDC client (the Okta Auth JS SDK) to update expired tokens.

 Copy the token from the browser, and double-check you captured the entire token.
 Open your HTTP client and run the following HTTP request replacing `{yourOktaDomain}` and `{yourAccessToken}`: